-START-UP PROCEDURES (S8610B Ignition Module)
+Start-Up Procedures (S8610B Ignition Module)

 - 1. Turn on power to the heater with gas supply off. - 2.
 Check ignition module as follows: - a.
-Set the thermostat or controller to call for heat. - b.
-Watch for continuous spark at the pilot burner. - c.
+Set the tankstat to call for heat. - b.
+Watch for continuous spark at the pilot burner.

+c.
 Check the ignition spark operation.
-Time must be within the lockout timing period (15 or 90 seconds). - d.
+Time must be within the lockout timing period (15 or 90 seconds).

+d.
 Turn control down to end call for heat and wait 60 seconds on lockout models before beginning step 3.

 - 3. Turn on gas supply.

 - 4. Set controller to call for heat.

-- 5. System should start as follows:
+- System should start as follows:

-- a.
+a.
 Spark will turn on and pilot gas valve will open and the blower will begin running.

-- b.
-Heater will operate until call for heat is satisfied.
+b.
+Heater will experte until cell for heat is estimated.